nizardrou/De-novo-transcriptome-assembly-workshop/README.md

 When you copied the data to your $SCRATCH directory, included with the FASTQ files is the shell script "de_novo.sh".
 You will also find a FASTA file called "trinity_assembly.Trinity.fasta".
-The "trinity_assembly.Trinity.fasta" is the pregenerated Trinity assembly.
+The "trinity_assembly.Trinity.fasta" is the pre-generated Trinity assembly.
 The reason that we have done that is due to time constraints.
 Assembly is a resources intensive (CPU and Memory) and time consuming process, and as such, it is not practicle for us to run the assembler and wait for 2+ hours for it to finish.
 That's not to say that we will not be showing you (below) how to run the assembly program.

 The shell script that is provided "de_novo.sh" contains all the necessary analysis steps, which we will be addressing in this workshop.
-Let's start by examining it.

 The first few lines are SLURM specific parameters.
 SLURM is a job scheduler and it will instruct the HPC where to submit our job.
 These instructions will be completely ignored if you are not submitting this script using "sbatch" so there is no need to delete them if you are running this on your own setup.